morphware/daemon/docs/conf.md

 * `isGPUnode` *BOOL* If the current node is a accepting jobs.

-### Conf fields end users should not mess with
+### Conf fields users should not mess with

 The following fields should not be edited unless you fully understand what they do.
-Little to know error checking can be done to determine valid but wrong settings are applied.
+Little to no error checking can be done to determine if valid but wrong settings are applied.

 * `ethAddress` *STRING* **REQUIRED** The remote Etherum node to connect to.